SukumarSatyen/react-hooks-course/src/UseCallback/README.md

 16. The application is now in its updated state, again waiting for user interaction.

 This cycle of user interaction → state update → re-render continues throughout the lifecycle of the application, with Child only re-rendering if the `data` state in CallBackTutorial changes, causing a new reference of `returnComment` to be created.

+This cycle continues throughout the application's lifecycle.
+The key point is that useCallback memoizes the function definition itself, providing a stable function reference.
+This stability prevents unnecessary re-renders of Child, as React can quickly determine that the prop hasn't changed.
+The actual caching of function results (what `returnComment` returns) doesn't occur here; instead, it's the function's identity that's preserved across renders, which is crucial for optimizing React's reconciliation process.

 ## React Dev Reference